OGRECave/blender2ogre/NodeAnimations.md

 # Exporting Node Animations

 ## Introduction
-It is possible to export some animated properties of objects in Blender, that is: location, rotation and scale.
+It is possible to export some animated properties of objects in Blender, that is location, rotation and scale.

 This results in what is called SceneNode Animation (https://ogrecave.github.io/ogre/api/latest/_animation.html#SceneNode-Animation) in Ogre.

 This kind of SceneNode animation is very useful to animate the movement of a camera, a character patrolling in a game and any other kind of animation one can think of.

-The advantage over skeletal animation is that it is more performant due to its simplicity, the effect (tranlation/rotation/scale) is applied to the Node and its children (if `setInherit()` is true).
+The advantage over skeletal animation is that it is more performant due to its simplicity, and the effect (translation/rotation/scale) is applied to the Node and its children (if `setInherit()` is true).

 ## About exporting and importing into Ogre
 The exported animation data goes into the .scene file describing the whole Scene crafted in Blender, there isn't a serializer for SceneNode Animation data, so this data has to be processed by the DotScene plugin.